enumag/documentation/server/scavenging.md

 It's safe to run a scavenge while Event Store is running and processing events, as it's designed to be an online operation.

+> [!WARNING]
-Scavenging increases the number of reads and writes made to your disk, and it's not recommended to run it when your system is under heavy load.
+> Scavenging increases the number of reads/writes made to disk, and it is not recommended to run it when your system is under heavy load.